The benefits of publishing in International Journal of Engineering Research & Technology (IJERT) include:

 Proofs: Proofs will be sent to the corresponding author and should be returned with one week of receipt.
 Corrections should be restricted to typesetting errors; any other corrections may be charged to the authors.
 Authors are advised to check their proofs very carefully before return, since the inclusion of late corrections cannot be acceptable.
 Corrected proofs are to be returned to the publishers.

-Frequency of Publication: Twenty Four issues in a year.
+Frequency of Publication: Twelve issues in a year.